IbcAlpha/IBC/userguide.md

 document, and you should refer to the relevant package documentation for guidance.

-#### Java 8 Runtime
+#### Java Runtime

-Both IBController and TWS/Gateway are Java programs, and therefore the Java Runtime needs to be installed.
-The current version of Java is Java 8, but this version of IBController will also work perfectly with Java 7.
+Both IBController and TWS/Gateway are Java programs, and therefore the Java Runtime needs to be accessible, but you don't have to do anything to ensure this.

-Note that Java 7 is no longer being maintained by Oracle, and in a future release of IBController, support for Java 7 will be removed, so you are advised to update to Java 8 as soon as practical.

-If you aren't sure whether the Java Runtime is already installed, or what version is installed, issue the following command from a command prompt:

-``java -version``

-For Windows, you can download and install the Java Runtime from its [official download site](http://java.com/en/download/index.jsp).

-For Unix you can install Java using your package manager.
+Versions of TWS earlier than 950 required Java to be explicitly installed on the computer.
+However starting with TWS 952, the TWS installer includes a hidden version of Java which Interactive Brokers have used for developing and testing TWS.
+This version also runs IBController perfectly, and the IBController scripts ensure that it is used.

+This means that it is not necessary to ensure that Java is installed on your computer.
+It doesn't matter if it is already installed, but the IBController scripts won't use it.

 #### Interactive Brokers Trader Workstation

 Before running IBController, you will need to download and install the standalone version of Trader Workstation from the [Interactive Brokers](http://www.interactivebrokers.com/) website.
 Note that this installation includes the code for both TWS and the Gateway.

+Please note that the self-updating version of TWS accessible via IB's website does not work with IBController: you **must** download and install the standalone version (which may also be referred to as the offline version on IB's website).

+It is safest to use the 'stable' standalone version pf TWS rather than the 'latest' version, which is more likely to have bugs.

 IBController needs TWS to operate in English so that it can recognise the various dialogues that it interacts with.
 You can set TWS's language by starting it manually